 The Photoshop Tools

-First thing is the basics of what you would find in the toolbar.
+The first thing is the basics of what you would find in the toolbar.
 You can break the tool down into sections or categories if you like.
-Breaking into categories is good for beginners to help you find the tool you need.
-Once you have familiarised yourself with the tools, you can create shortcuts for them which will help in speeding up the process when you are working in photoshop.
+Breaking into categories is suitable for beginners to help you find the tool you need.
+Once you have familiarized yourself with the tools, you can create shortcuts for them which will help in speeding up the process when you are working in photoshop.

 How to use the tools

 If you want to select a tool, click on the tool icon in the toolbox.
 If you hover your mouse over a tool icon in the toolbar, you will see a tooltip that will appear and then shows you the name of that tool and what the keyboard shortcut is.
 Once you understand the tools and what they do, it is best to learn the shortcuts to speed up your work.
 Some shortcuts are simple like Z for zoom and E for the eraser.
 A shortcut merely means you press the shortcut letter on your keyboard.
 Tool keyboard shortcuts enable you to change your tools without taking your hands from the keyboard.

 Different column toolbar